Phonics Friends

 prototyping

-Creating Low-Fidelity Prototypes of our Physical and Digital Learning Experience
+Creating Mid-Fidelity Prototypes to Test Our Physical and Digital Learning Experience

 Book